Legendrian barriers in prequantization bundles: Introduction

 \end{cor}

 The first bullet of theorem \ref{t:legbarp} relies on the fact that, although not exact, Lagrangian skeleta are rational: the areas of the discs they bound are multiples of $\nf 1k$.
-This fact is probably well-known to the experts, but we provide a precise statement and proof (see proposition \ref{p:exskel}).
-Let us now comment on the actual content of theorem \ref{t:legbarp}, its second bullet.
+This fact is probably well-known to the experts, but we provide a precise statement and proof in proposition \ref{p:exskel}.
+Let us now comment on the main content of theorem \ref{t:legbarp}, its second bullet.

 In \cite{enpo}, Entov and Polterovich introduced a notion of interlinkedness.
-Two Legendrian submanifolds $\Lambda_1,\Lambda_2\subset (M,\xi=\ker \alpha)$ are $\delta$-interlinked for $\alpha$ if the contact Hamiltonian vector fields associated to smooth function that assume values larger than $1$ have a chord from $\Lambda_1$ to $\Lambda_2$ of length at most $\delta$.
+Two Legendrian submanifolds $\Lambda_1,\Lambda_2\subset (M,\xi=\ker \alpha)$ are $\delta$-interlinked for $\alpha$ if all contact Hamiltonian vector fields associated to smooth functions $\geq 1$ have a chord from $\Lambda_1$ to $\Lambda_2$ of length at most $\delta$.
 Although interlinkedness does not depend on the contact form $\alpha$, the constant of interlinkedness $\delta$ does: expanding $\alpha$ by a factor $C$ shrinks $\delta$ by the same factor.
-This notion has been studied for instance in \cite{alar,disu} In some sense, the Legendrian barriers $\Lambda_k$ of theorem \ref{t:legbarp} are {\it universal interlinkers}.
+This notion has been studied for instance in \cite{alar,disu}.
+In some sense, the Legendrian barriers $\Lambda_k$ of theorem \ref{t:legbarp} are {\it universal interlinkers}.
 Let us dedicate some lines to propose a proper definition of this notion.
-We would like to say that a subset $X\subset (M,\xi=\ker \alpha)$ is a universal $\delta$-interlinker if $(X,\Lambda)$ is $\delta$-interlinked for all Legendrian submanifold $\Lambda$.
+We would like to say that a subset $X\subset (M,\xi=\ker \alpha)$ is a universal $\delta$-interlinker if $X$ is $\delta$-interlinked with every Legendrian submanifold $\Lambda$.
 Thinking a bit shows the lack of relevance of such a definition.
 Since there exist local Legendrian knots in arbitrary \nbds of points of $M$, a universal interlinker $X$ would have to intersect {\it all} Reeb orbits (associated to the Hamiltonian $H\equiv 1$), hence would need to be of codimension $1$, and the property would in fact have no relation with the Legendrian nature of $\Lambda$.
-Still, if we force the test Legendrian submanifolds to be non-local, or more precisely not localized near a Hamiltonian trajectory, the property has a chance to hold.
+Still, if we force the test Legendrian submanifolds to be non-local, or more precisely not localized near a Hamiltonian trajectory, the interlinking property has a chance to hold.
 As in \cite{opsc}, we characterize the non-locality of a Legendrian submanifold by requiring that it has no short self-chord.